-2.10 Genuine Student Test & credibility checks
+1.9 Genuine Student Test & Credibility Checks

 UKVI carries out occasional Genuine Student Tests for applications made outside of the UK.
 You may be asked to attend an interview, which will be carried out at a UK VFS centre or by video call.
-A copy of the interview transcript will be sent to the caseworker assessing your application.
-They will use the transcript to decide if your answers show genuine reasons for your being in the UK.